brown-ccv/version-control-with-git/README.md

 #### Git stores a snapshot of your project

+##### Github

+Github is a place online to store your git repositories, with some social media aspects.
+There are other services you can use, for example bitbucket and gitlab.

 #### Git terminolgy

-clone - copy a respository
+`clone` - copy a respository to your computer so you can work on it

-commit -

-fork -

-branch -
+`fork` - copy a respotiory for independent development

+`commit` - make a snapshot of the repository

+`branch` - branch off from the main developement to work on something

 #### Git - where am I?

-git status - see any edits you made

-git log - see what commit you're on
+`git log` - see what commit you're on

-git remote - see what remote repository you are tracking
+`git remote` - see what remote repository you are tracking

-git branch - find out what branch you are on
+`git branch` - find out what branch you are on

-####
+#### Viewing your changes

-git diff

-git diff --cached

-git stash

-git stash list

-git stash pop
+`git status` - see any edits you made

+`git diff` - show difference between your files and the commited files

+`git diff --cached`  same as diff, but for files you have already add

 #### Reverting changes

-git log --oneline
-git reset 9ef9173
-git revert

-#### Using git hub
+`git log --oneline`  - a condense way to view the log

+`git revert` - undo history but keep a record

+`git reset`   - undo history like it never happened

+#### Storing local changes while you pull from a remote repository

+`git stash`

+`git stash list`

+`git stash pop`